mpsonntag/prespost/201900_GSoC/Proposals.md

-Considering existing continuous integration services like Travis[4] or CircleCI[5] and build pipelines for the scientific field like SnakeMake[6] this project aims to prototype a continuous integration microservice for research data within the scope of the G-Node Data Infrastructure services.
+Considering existing continuous integration services like Travis[4] or CircleCI[5] and build pipelines for the scientific field like SnakeMake[6] this project aims to prototype a continuous integration microservice for research data.

-Scope of the project is to set up a microservice for automated organization and processing of data and metadata using established CI technology.
+Scope of the project is to set up a GIN microservice for automated organization and processing of data and metadata using established CI technology.
 The development will be performed based on a use case of electrophysiological data.